‘Black Panther' sequel scores 2nd biggest debut of 2022 - NewsBreak

 “Wakanda Forever” was eagerly anticipated by both audiences and exhibitors, who have weathered a slow spell at the box office since the summer movie season ended and there were fewer bigger budget blockbusters in the pipeline.
 The film got off to a mighty start a bit stronger than even the first film with an $84 million opening day, including $28 million from Thursday previews.

-“Some may have hoped for $200 million like the first film, but this is solid,” said Paul Dergarabedian, Comscore’s senior media analyst.
-“This is the type of movie that theaters really need to drive audiences.”

 The first film opened to $202 million in February 2018 and went on to gross over $1.4 billion worldwide, making it one of the highest grossing films of all time and a cultural phenomenon.
-A sequel was inevitable, and development began soon after with director Ryan Coogler returning, but everything changed after Chadwick Boseman's unexpected death in August 2020.
-"Wakanda Forever" became, instead, about the death of Boseman's King T'Challa/Black Panther, and the grieving kingdom he left behind.
-Returning actors include Angela Bassett, Lupita Nyong'o, Letitia Wright, Winston Duke and Danai Gurira, who face off against a new foe in Tenoch Huerta's Namor.
+A sequel was inevitable, and development began soon after, but everything changed after Chadwick Boseman’s unexpected death in August 2020.
+“Wakanda Forever” became, instead, about the death of Boseman’s King T’Challa/ Black Panther , and the grieving kingdom he left behind.
+Returning actors include Angela Bassett, Lupita Nyong’o, Letitia Wright, Winston Duke and Danai Gurira , who face off against a new foe in Tenoch Huerta’s Namor.
 The film would face more complications too, including Wright getting injured and some COVID-19 related setbacks.
 All told, it cost a reported $250 million to make, not accounting for marketing and promotion.

 AP Film Writer Jake Coyle wrote in his review that, "'Wakanda Forever' is overlong, a little unwieldy and somewhat mystifyingly steers toward a climax on a barge in the middle of the Atlantic.
 But Coogler’s fluid command of mixing intimacy with spectacle remains gripping.”